DaveSimpson/virtualmachinery.hugo/content/about.md

 This blog started out as a bit of fun to do with the [CloudCred] (https://www.cloudcredibility.com/) gameification site a few years ago and became a place for me to dump random occasional thoughts on things I was messing with in the lab or found interesting.
 I've kickstarted it several times since then, including this occasion (new decade) plus when I moved it to markdown and static pages just for fun and also as a participant in the 2016 [#vDM30in30] (http://discoposse.com/vdm30in30/), during a month where I was away from home organising conventions and the like.
 If I do that again, I'll have to be more organised in advance.

 ## More on me
 I'm married and live in Sussex, UK with my wife and our pack of half a dozen dogs.
 Fortunately they're all relatively small, so I can still get a seat on the sofa if I need one.
-I'm also a Diplomacy player and travel the world competing in various tournaments.
+I'm also a Diplomacy player and have traveled the world competing in various tournaments.
 I was European Grand Prix of Diplomacy Champion in 2012 and world team champion in 2015.
 My Twitter feed [@bfd_diplomacy] (https://twitter.com/bfd_diplomacy) does contain the worlds only virtualisation and Diplomacy crossover.
-I'm also getting involved with [Toastmasters] (https://www.toastmasters.org/) these days, which helps with speaking at VMUG events.
+I'm also getting involved with [Toastmasters] (https://www.toastmasters.org/) these days, which certainly helps with speaking at VMUG events.

 ## Disclaimer
 The opinions stated upon this blog are mine alone and are not to be taken to be the opinion of the Travelers Companies Inc. Most of what I talk about is likely to have been messed with in my home lab or spun off from something else online, or something I attended in person, so you shouldn't infer that Travelers is specifically linked to that either, nor that Travelers owns or operates said stuff.